EsongaV/alx-system_engineering-devops/0x02-shell_redirections/README.md

- script that prints “Hello, World”, followed by a new line to the standard output
+script that takes a list of words as input and prints only words that appear exactly once.